 Wear earplugs during the trailers at the movies – their volume is typically cranked up.

-Ask the manager at the movie theater to turn the volume down if it is too loud.
-Theater staff will very often comply with this request.
+Ask the manager at the movie theatre to turn the volume down if it is too loud.
+Theatre staff will very often comply with this request.

 Wear earplugs at amusement parks and concerts.
 Earplugs cut out just 15-20 dB so you’ll still be able to hear.